nodejs/node/doc/api/cli.md

 threadpool by setting the `'UV_THREADPOOL_SIZE'` environment variable to a value greater than `4` (its current default value).
 For more information, see the [libuv threadpool documentation][].

+## Useful v8 Options

+These are v8 options and fall outside Node.js' responsibility.

+V8 options that are allowed are:

+### `--max-old-space-size`

+Sets the max memory size of V8 old memory section.
+As memory consumption approaches the limit, V8 will spend more time on garbage collection in an effort to free unused memory.

+On a machine with 2GB of memory it suggested to set 1.5GB to leave some memory for other uses and avoid swapping.

+E.g. `node --max-old-space-size=1536 index.js`

 [`--openssl-config`]: #cli_openssl_config_file
 [`Buffer`]: buffer.html#buffer_class_buffer